Orphan Articles: The Dark Matter of Wikipedia: Discussion

 \subsection{Implications and Broader Impact}

-\xhdr{Maintenance vs content creation} Integrating new articles into the hyperlink network of Wikipedia is an important aspect of maintenance work.
+\xhdr{Maintenance vs content creation} While there exists a plethora of efforts to build methods and tools for mitigating content gaps: content translation~\cite{content_translation} to create new content, entity linking~\cite{eigenthemes,gerlach2021multilingual,nelight,lrec_candgen} to ground concepts in knowledge bases, entity alignment~\cite{vldb_ea,Sun2020ABS} to enrich knowledge graphs, \etc, there exists very little support for maintaining the created content.
+An important aspect of maintenance work is to integrate new articles into the hyperlink network of Wikipedia.
 While it does not necessarily add new content, it is crucial for the visibility of these articles.
 Adding incoming links to articles is also more difficult than adding content to (or creating) the article itself, since it requires editing other articles.
 In fact, it has been shown that community-organized campaigns such as Art{+}Feminism are very successful at improving the content of articles about women; but are less successful at increasing the structural visibility of articles by, \eg, adding new inlinks~\cite{langrock2022gender}.
+To this end, this work focuses on improving the structural visibility of articles by adding inlinks to orphan articles.

 \xhdr{Supporting editors} Our insights demonstrate the need to support editors to address the issue of orphan articles.
 This could be achieved by developing machine-learning models that could generate suggested edits in a machine-in-the-loop approach~\cite{gerlach2021multilingual}.
 Such approaches have been shown to be effective for generating outgoing links in the context of structured tasks for newcomer editors~\cite{add_a_link}.
 While the main focus for the latter was the action of the edit itself, extending this framework to adding new inlinks would, therefore, increase the value of the added links.